Genetic history of Egypt: 2020 study on two Egyptian child mummies

-2020 Tutankhamun and other mummies of the 18th Dynasty
+2020 study of Tutankhamun and other mummies of the 18th Dynasty

-A DNA study by Gad, Hawass et al. published in 2020, analysed mitochondrial and Y-chromosomal haplogroups from Tutankhamun's family members of the 18th Dynasty, using comprehensive control procedures to ensure quality results.
-They found that the Y-chromosome haplogroup of the family was R1b, which originated in Europe and which today makes up 50–90% of the genetic pool of modern western Europeans.
-The mitochondrial haplogroup was predominantly K, which is most likely part of a Near Eastern lineage.
-However, the mitochondrial haplogroup of Amenhotep III was H2b, which is associated with migrations from the Pontic-Caspian steppe to South Asia and the spread of Indo-Iranian languages.
-This could support the theory that Amenhotep III's mother, Mutemwiya, was a Mitanni princess and the daughter of the Mitanni king Artatama I. The Y-chromosome profiles for Tutankhamun and Amenhotep III were incomplete and the analysis produced differing probability figures despite having concordant allele results.
+A 2020 study by Gad, Hawass, et al. analysed mitochondrial and Y-chromosomal haplogroups from Tutankhamun's family members of the 18th Dynasty, using comprehensive control procedures to ensure quality results.
+The study found that the Y-chromosome haplogroup of the family was R1b.
+Haplogroup R1b is carried by modern Egyptians.
+Modern Egypt is also the only African country that is known to harbour all three R1 subtypes, including R1b-M269.
+The Y-chromosome profiles for Tutankhamun and Amenhotep III were incomplete and the analysis produced differing probability figures despite having concordant allele results.
 Because the relationships of these two mummies with the KV55 mummy (identified as Akhenaten) had previously been confirmed in an earlier study, the haplogroup prediction of both mummies could be derived from the full profile of the KV55 data.
-The 20th Dynasty pair of Ramesses III and his son were found to have the haplogroup E1b1a, which has its highest frequencies in modern populations from West Africa and Central Africa, but which is rare among North Africans and nearly absent in East Africa.

 Genetic analysis indicated the following haplogroups for the 18th Dynasty: